lynn/hello/README.md

-# hello wordl
+# Scrabble-dle

-It's [Wordle](https://www.powerlanguage.co.uk/wordle/) but you can play forever!
+It's [Wordle](https://www.powerlanguage.co.uk/wordle/) but kind of like Scrabble!

 Play it [**here**](https://hellowordl.net/).